Reopen for Dentistry!

 We're Officially Reopen for Dentistry!

-These are some of the major changes we’ve implemented as a practice that you will see at your next appointment:
+These are still some of the major changes we’ve implemented as a practice that you will see at your next appointment:

 - We are staggering and reducing appointments to reduce patient interaction, and allow for more time to disinfect your treatment room.